Thursday, September 28, 2017

 Like the twin towers in Malaysia, Missisauga too has a unique pair of towers which some refer them as "Marilyn Monroe' Towers".
 This twisted twin towers are said to resemble Marilyn Monroe's hourglass figure.
 In terms of design, the larger tower twists 209 degrees from the base to the top.
 Credit must indeed be given to the structural engineers, Sigmund Soudack & Associates for having successfully completed this peculiar design.

-The landmark is visible throughout the
+The landmark building is visible throughout the

 neighborhood.